orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 data, basically change parametsrs til you find somer which are so unsual to the one's currently, whaat does that look like using the same visualziation

+the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing

 ---

 ---